julioacontreras/chat-frontend-demo/README.md

 - Utilize websockets/socket.io for real-time message communication between clients.
 - Containerize the project.

-# Questions and Assistance
-If you have any questions or need assistance at any stage of this assessment, please feel free to reach out to dev@saysimple.com.

 # Types
 ```
 type BaseMessage = {